W3AXL/python-radio-console/README.md

 Most modern Motorola radios should have an SB9600 bus with four signals: BUS+, BUS-, BUSY, and ground.
 You'll need a RIB (radio interface box) to translate these signals into standard serial.
 If you're having issues getting the radio to connect, try switching the BUSY signal for the /BUSY signal (active low vs active high) as the RIB output has both available.

 *I've been working on a small board to do USB -> Serial -> SB9600 all in one compact package.
 More to come on that!*

+### Control interface - XCMP for XPR series
+All Motorola XPR radios support the XCMP protocol for radio-to-prehipheral communication.
+It is basically supercharged SB9600 over TCP/IP.

+When you plug a radio into your computer, it shows up as a network interface.
+The radio creates its own local network with your computer, much like a scaled down version of your wifi router at home.
+Most likely, your PC will be address 192.168.10.2 and your radio will be 192.168.10.1 (unless you changed it in CPS).
+If you want to find the address, you can either use CPS and read the codeplug or go into your computer's network settings and find the IP address of the router for the MotoTRBO network interface.

+Linux users, you will probably need to set a static IP on the interface even though DHCP is supposed to be enabled.

+For mobiles/base stations, you'll want to make/get a cable that has USB (pins 1, 2, 3, and 4), Tx audio (11), Rx audio (14) and Audio Ground (12).
+Ground is shared between both Tx and Rx.
+No other connections are necessary unless you want to add telemetry or ignition sense or whatever else.

+For portables, you'll want to do the same thing, but I have no clue what pins go where.
+Sorry.
+You can use a standard USB programming cable for basic data without audio though.

+In order to connect using XCMP you will need a set of keys.
+These will not be included with this project as they are the intellectual property of Motorola Solutions.
+You can sometimes find them on the internet, but you can definitely find them in your copy of CPS.
+There are different access levels as well which means different keys (and why the key ID parameter is there).
+One of the keys will not work.
+That is about all I can say.
+Have fun :)

 ### Audio Interface
 I used a cheapo USB soundcard with mic & headphone plugs.
 Wire RX audio from the radio's accessory connector (for example, RX_FILT_AUD on the XTL5000) to the mic input, and wire TX audio from the soundcard headphone jack to the MIC line that will work with your radio.